 Things You Can Do Online or By Phone

-- Learn about and RSVP for New Faculty Orientation (NFO).
+- Learn about and RSVP for New to TCU Faculty Orientation (NFO).
 Contact the Koehler Center for Teaching Excellence if you have additional questions about NFO or need pedagogical support at 817-257-7434 or firstname.lastname@example.org.

-- Request your parking permit in My.TCU.Edu when the icon become available on your homepage when you log in.
+- Request your parking permit in My.TCU.Edu when the icon become available on your homepage when you log in under Helpful Links, then Add/Renew Permit.
+If you have trouble requesting, you can also stop by and fill out a form at the TCU Police Department.
 Contact the TCU Police Traffic and Parking Department at 817-257-6889 with questions about permits and when they become available.

 - Check your TCU email at Mail.TCU.Edu using your TCU username and password.
 You must first setup your TCU username prior to checking email (See Step 2).